Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

-(i) One choice for $[a_{x,y},b_{x,y}]$ is given by the range of the push-forward distribution under the projection of $F$ onto $\ell_{x,y}.$ In practice, we of course use the empirical analog (projecting the empirical distribution onto $\ell_{x,y}$).
-One of the motivations for this adaptive choice is as follows:
+{\em Adaptive uniform distributions.} Here we propose to choose $G_{x,y}$ as the uniform distribution on $\ell_{x,y}$ over the range $[a_{x,y},b_{x,y}]$ of the push-forward distribution under the projection of $F$ onto $\ell_{x,y}.$ In practice, we of course use the empirical analog (projecting the empirical distribution onto $\ell_{x,y}$).
+This choice can be motivated as follows:

-Suppose our underlying distribution on $\R^d$ is of the form $(1 - \epsilon) U(C) + \epsilon Q,$ where $\epsilon > 0$ is ``small", $U(C)$ is a uniform distribution on a set $C$, and supp$(Q) \cap C = \emptyset.$ The distribution $Q$ models anomalies.
-Suppose we use $\frac{x+y}{2}$ as anchor point.
-For $X \sim U(C)$ and $y \in \supp(Q)$, the gap between $C$ and $y$ is measured by the distribution of $\delta_{X,y}$, the length of the zero-interval of $q_{X,y}$ from Lemma~\ref{DQF-atzero2}.
-Notice, however, that the same physical gap (Hausdorff distance between $\supp(Q)$ and $C$) can lead to different distributions of $\delta_{X,y}$, depending on where $Q$ is located.
-This is because of the adaptive choice of $G_{x,y}$.
-For instance, suppose that $C$ is an elongated ellipsoid, and supp$(Q)$ is a ball with Hausdorff distance to $C$ being a given value.
-Then, we can see from Lemma~\ref{DQF-atzero2}, that with this adaptive choice of $G_{x,y}$, the values of $\delta_{x,y}$ will tend to be smaller if $Q$ is located along the main axis of $C$ than if it is located along one of the minor axis.
-(The reason is that the range of the corresponding push-forward distributions tends to be larger in the former case, and $\delta_{X,y}$ is the physical length of the gap divided by the range.)
-This, in turn, will lead to smaller values of the averaged DQF, $\overline{q}_{y}(\delta), y \in Q$ for small values of $\delta$.
-The rational for this adaptive choice is similar to that of a Mahalonobis distance, as a point a fixed distance from $C$ in the direction of a minor axis is arguably more of an anomaly than one along the main axis.
-Of course the same rational holds if we have a non-uniform distribution on $C$.
+Consider again a contamination model on $\R^d$ of the form $(1 - \epsilon) P + \epsilon Q,$ where $\epsilon > 0$ is ``small", with $P$ a uniform distribution on the support $S_P$, and $S_Q \cap S_P = \emptyset.$ Suppose we use $\frac{x+y}{2}$ as the anchor point.
+For $X \sim P$ and $y \in S_Q$, the gap between $S_P$ and $y$ is measured by $\delta_{X,y}$, the length of the zero-interval of $q_{X,y}$ from Lemma~\ref{DQF-atzero2}.
+Notice, however, that the same physical gap (Hausdorff distance between $S_Q$ and $S_P$) can lead to different distributions of $\delta_{X,y}$, depending on where $S_Q$ is located under an adaptive choice of $G_{x,y}$.
+For instance, suppose that $S_P$ is an elongated ellipsoid, and $S_Q$ is a ball with Hausdorff distance to $S_P$ being a given positive value.
+Then, using a similar rationale as described above, we can see from Lemma~\ref{DQF-atzero2} that with this adaptive choice of $G_{x,y}$, the values of $\delta_{x,y}$ will tend to be smaller if $S_Q$ is located along the main axis of $S_P$ than if it is located along one of the minor axis.
+The reason is that the range of the corresponding push-forward distributions tends to be larger in the former case, and $\delta_{X,y}$ is the physical length of the gap divided by the range.
+In this latter case, this will lead to small values of the averaged DQF, $\overline{q}_{y}(\delta), y \in S_Q$ for a larger range of $\delta$.
+The rational for this adaptive choice is similar to that of Mahalonobis distance, as a point at a fixed distance from $S_P$ in the direction of a minor axis is arguably more of an anomaly than one along the main axis.
+The same rational holds if we have a non-uniform distribution on $S_P$.